opensearch-project/project-website/_posts/2024-05-07-opentelemetry-metrics-visualization.md

 ```

 We can see, that OpenTelemetry separates metrics by the `name`.
-Each point contains the generic `value` and `time`, which form the basic time series for our visualizations.
+Each point contains the generic `value` and `time`, which form the basic time series for the visualizations.
 This schema is a at first glance suboptimal for OpenSearch, where having a field with key `name` and value with the numerical value is easier accessible.
 For our example, this would look like `{ "container.cpu.time": 120.353905}`.
 However, if we ingested a lot of different metrics, we would reach the field limit of 1000 per index pretty fast.